drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/diversity_aliskiren2.png){: loading=lazy }
 ### Diversity Space Restricted by Synthetic Route

-As chemistry is based on the transformation of functional groups, inevitably a given synthetic scheme restricts the field of the possible diverse analogs that can be synthesized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/diversity-space-restricted-by-synthetic-route-17ffdefc'><i class='fa fa-play' aria-hidden='true'></i></button>As chemistry is based on the transformation of functional groups, inevitably a given synthetic scheme restricts the field of the possible diverse analogs that can be synthesized.
 In theory, several reaction routes are needed to better cover the entire diversity space, but in practice this is not always feasible.
 This is discussed in the following pages.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer